-“As I was driving around in Australian cities like Sidney and Torquay where people were riding the waves, and surfer brands like Billabong and Rip Curl were everywhere you looked.
+“As I was driving around in Australian cities like Sydney and Torquay where people were riding the waves, and surfer brands like Billabong and Rip Curl were everywhere you looked.
 I thought to myself that these spots were pretty cool, and this was when the question popped into my mind,” he says.

 And now, after conducting numerous interviews and collecting and analyzing survey data, the answer is ready in his research article “What makes a city cool?
 Understanding destination coolness and its implications for tourism”, published in the journal Tourism Management.

 In the article, Florian Kock identifies what makes a city cool in the eyes of tourists while also presenting a multi-dimensional scale that can be used to measure a city’s coolness rating.
 It can also be used as a tool for transforming cities from being uncool to cool.

 Coolness is something that’s very hard to grasp